 If you need only the COST, SELL, MARGIN calculations view the TI-620.

-New Specialties, Inc. based in Vidalia, Georgia introduced in 1987 with the APOTHECALC computer an interesting product using the flexibilty of the BA-II calculator design prooven already with the Jeppesen Sanderson Avstar flight computer.
+New Specialties, Inc. based in Vidalia, Georgia introduced in 1987 with the APOTHECALC computer an interesting product using the flexibility of the BA-II calculator design proven already with the Jeppesen Sanderson Avstar flight computer.